Norway–European Union relations

 Norway is not a member state of the European Union (EU).
-However, it is associated with the Union through its membership of the European Economic Area (EEA), signed in 1992 and established in 1994.
+It is associated with the Union through its membership in the European Economic Area (EEA), signed in 1992 and established in 1994.
 Norway was a founding member of the European Free Trade Association (EFTA) in 1960, which was originally set up as an alternative to the European Economic Community (EEC), the main predecessor of the EU.
 Norway had considered joining both the EEC and the European Union, but opted to decline following referendums in 1972 and 1994.
-According to the European Social Survey conducted in 2018, 73.6% of Norwegians would vote 'No' in a Referendum to join the European Union.
-Norway has two land borders with EU member states: Finland and Sweden.
+According to the European Social Survey conducted in 2018, 73.6% of Norwegians would vote 'No' in a referendum to join the European Union.
+Norway shares land borders with two EU member states, namely Finland and Sweden, and maritime borders with a third, Denmark.

 Comparison

 Trade

-Norway's trade is dominated by the EU, and Norway is the EU's fifth most important import partner.
-Norway to EU trade amounted to €91.85 billion in 2008, primarily energy supplies (only 14.1% is manufactured products).
-The EU's exports to Norway amounted to €43.58 billion, primarily manufactured products.
+The EU dominates Norway's trade and is Norway's most important import and export partner.
+On the other hand, Norway is the EU's fourth most important import partner and seventh most important export partner.
+In 2008, Norway's exports to the EU amounted to €91.85 billion, with most of this value coming from energy supplies and other primary products (only 14.1% were manufactured products).
+Meanwhile, Norwegian imports from the EU amounted to €43.58 billion, with most of this value coming from manufactured products.

 European Economic Area (EEA)

 The EEA agreement grants Norway access to the EU's single market.
 From the 23,000 EU laws currently in force, the EEA has incorporated around 5,000 (in force) meaning that Norway is subject to roughly 21% of EU laws.
 According to Norway's Foreign Affairs (NOU 2012:2 p.
 790, 795), from the legislative acts implemented from 1994 to 2010, 70% of EU directives and 17% of EU regulations in force in the EU in 2008 were in force in Norway in 2010.
 Overall, this means that about 28% of EU legislation in force of these two types in 2008 were in force in Norway in 2010.
-While the Norwegian parliament has to approve all new legislation which has "significant new obligations", this has been widely supported and usually uncontested; between 1992 and 2011, 92% of EU laws were approved unanimously, and most of the rest by a broad majority.
+While the Norwegian parliament has to approve all new legislation that has "significant new obligations", this has been widely supported and usually uncontested; between 1992 and 2011, 92% of EU laws were approved unanimously, and most of the rest by a broad majority.

-This arrangement facilitates free movement of goods, capital, services and people between the EU and EFTA members including Norway.
-Free movement of goods means freedom from customs fees, where however food and beverage is excluded (because those are subsidised by the EU).
-Fishing and agriculture incur over €100 million of tariffs annually due to customs fees.
+This arrangement facilitates the free movement of goods, capital, services, and people between the EU and EFTA members, including Norway.
+Free movement of goods means freedom from customs fees, where however, food and beverage are excluded (because those are subsidised by the EU).
+Due to customs fees, fishing and agriculture incur over €100 million of tariffs annually.
 Joining the European Union as a full member would eliminate these fees and lead to lower food prices in Norway.
-This is opposed by farmers and the fishing industry as it would create additional competition for domestic producers.
+Farmers and the fishing industry oppose this as it would create additional competition for domestic producers.